 In other words, the agency would consider an application from any employee of the federal judiciary, regardless where he or she lived, and from any person who lived in the Washington metropolitan area.
-Pollack applied for the job
+Pollack applied for the job even though she lived in Kentucky and did not work for the federal judiciary.
+The AO rejected her application because she did not "live or work within the announced area o[f] consideration" specified in the vacancy announcement.

-Pollack sent a letter to the AO arguing the geographical limitation violated her constitutional right to travel because it discriminated against her based upon the state in which she resided. response, the agency defended In the constitutionality of the geographical limitation and advised Pollack that a rejected applicant's "only means of redress is to file a Fair Employment Practices System complaint."
+Pollack sent a letter to the AO arguing the geographical limitation violated her constitutional right to travel because it discriminated against her based upon the state in which she resided. response, agency defended the constitutionality of the geographical limitation and advised Pollack that a rejected applicant's "only means of redress is to file a Fair Employment Practices System complaint."
 Pollack duly submitted to the AO an "official complaint of unconstitutional job discrimination," only to be told by the agency that it was "unable to accept [Pollack's] complaint because it d[id] not raise an issue that is covered by the AO's anti-discrimination policy," which is limited to "allegations of discrimination based upon race, color, religion, sex, national origin, age (at least 40 years of age), disability or the denial of a reasonable accommodation, or marital status."

 After having been played upon in this way, Pollack sued three employees of the AO seeking a declaration that they had violated her constitutional right to travel and an injunction requiring them to consider her application and to refrain from using a geographical limitation in the future.
 The defendants filed a motion to dismiss the complaint on the ground it was barred by sovereign immunity or, in the alternative, for summary judgment.
 Pollack opposed the motion and asked the district court to direct the defendants to respond to her requests for discovery.
 The district court concluded the defendants were shielded by sovereign immunity and dismissed the complaint.
 Pollack v.
 Duff, 806 F. Supp.
 2d 99, 103-05 (D.D.C.
 2011).
-We reversed and remanded the case to the district court because "'suits for specific relief against officers of the sovereign' allegedly acting 'beyond statutory authority or unconstitutionally' are not barred by sovereign immunity."
+We reversed and remanded the case to the district court because "suits for specific relief against officers of the sovereign' allegedly acting 'beyond statutory authority or unconstitutionally' are not barred by sovereign immunity."
 Pollack v.
 Hogan, 703 F.3d 117, 120 (D.C.
 Cir.
 2012) (quoting Larson v.
 Domestic & Foreign Commerce Corp., 337 U.S. 682, 689, 693 (1949)).
 We did not address the defendants' alternative arguments or the merits of Pollack's constitutional claim.
 See id. at 121.